Christina Aguilera’s Skimpy Latex Number Shuts Down London Fashion Week

 “She looks amazing omg,” a fifth Twitter declared with the eye-heart face emoji.

 While busy killing the fashion game, she also has a busy schedule on the road, performing in her own Las Vegas residency, “The Xperience,” at the Zappos Theater.
 The debut show kicked off on May 31 and will start its second leg on September 20.
-The Inquisitr previously reported on the fans’ reaction to the first couple of shows, which were very positive.
-The set-list consists of her biggest hits as well as “Express” from the Burlesque movie soundtrack she starred in with “If I Could Turn Back Time” icon Cher.
+The Inquisitr previously reported on fans’ reaction to the first couple of shows, which were very positive.
+The set list consists of her biggest hits as well as “Express” from the Burlesque movie soundtrack she starred in with “If I Could Turn Back Time” icon Cher.

 .@Xtina performs at the @VirginVoyages & #GarethPugh collaboration launch party at The @RoyalOperaHouse in London. pic.twitter.com/clHLAUVerm